 I have to say it straightaway that the title of this post is somewhat misleading.
 In fact, I’m going to show you how to separate curds from whey in leftover milk, which some people like to call ‘old’ milk.
-I, for my part, would never use the term for the milk that is close to, or just passed, its sell-by date.
+I, for my part, would never use the term for the milk that is close to, or just past its sell-by date.
 The reason is simple.
 Leftover milk is such a wonderful ingredient to work with.
 It can be turned into a few very nutritious products right in your kitchen.

-When I was a schoolgirl, my Mum would never throw away milk that was just starting to turn sour.
+When I was a schoolgirl, my mum would never throw away milk that was just starting to turn sour.
 Instead, she would make tvaroh out of it by letting the milk ferment naturally.
-Tvaroh is a Slovak name for curds that form after heating the fermented milk, and are very close in consistency to cottage cheese.
+Tvaroh is a Slovak name for curds that form after heating fermented milk, and are very close in consistency to cottage cheese.

 The good thing about home-made tvaroh is that you only need leftover milk and a few basic kitchen utensils to make it.
 Besides fresh, creamy curds you’ll also get a ricotta-like cheese in the second stage, and whey as a by-product of fermentation process.
 What can you do with them?
 Read on to find out.